 - Sublimation of the atom,

 - Hydration of the ion with water.

-Lithium, being the smallest ion, its hydration enthalpy is very high than cesium and compensates more than its higher ionization enthalpy.
-Thus, lithium has the highest reducing ability (highest oxidation potential or lowest reduction potential = -3.04V) compared to cesium.
+Lithium, being the smallest ion, its hydration enthalpy is very high than caesium and compensates more than its higher ionization enthalpy.
+Thus, lithium has the highest reducing ability (highest oxidation potential or lowest reduction potential = -3.04V) compared to caesium.

 Is there an easy way to identify the presence of the S block element?